mosn/htnn/site/content/en/docs/operations-guide/architecture/istio.md

 ## Introduction

 Istio is the main component of the HTNN control plane.
-In addition, HTNN also implements its own controller to reconcile CRDs such as HTTPFilterPolicy.
+In addition, HTNN also implements its own controller to reconcile CRDs such as FilterPolicy.
 HTNN combines its controller with Istio through some patches.
 These patches include the following features:

 * Watching HTNN's own CRDs.
 * In the `PushContext`, detect if there is a need to invoke the HTNN controller to reconcile the current state.